Towards a mathematical theory of trajectory inference: Introduction

 Ultimately, once we have reconstructed marginals, we interpolate between time points with Schrödinger bridges.
 Some works \cite{benamou2019second, chen2018measure, chewi2020fast} try to produce smoother interpolations, that is \emph{splines} in the Wasserstein space.
 However, in these works the authors assume precise knowledge of the temporal marginals, contrary to the framework of sparse data that we tackle.
-Incorporating ideas from these articles could be a future direction of research, though in our case the imperfect knowledge of the temporal marginal, and not the smoothness of the interpolation, is the main issue at stake.

-\paragraph{Comparison to other trajectory inference methods}
+\paragraph*{Comparison to other trajectory inference methods}

 Numerous methods have been proposed in recent years for recovering trajectories from scRNA-seq time-courses.
 However, few provide theoretical guarantees.
-If we are to rely on trajectory inference to understand disease and develop new therapies, we need to know when to trust the results.
 One notable exception is the work by Weinreb et al.~\cite{weinreb2018}, who analyzed the equilibrium case, when data are sampled from a single snapshot of a process at its steady state.
 They leveraged results from spectral graph theory~\cite{ting2011analysis} to establish that an underlying diffusion-drift equation can be identified from such a snapshot when the drift is conservative, i.e. it arises from a potential function.

-We provide the first theoretical analysis of the inference problem in the non-equilibrium case, in which our data are a series of temporal snapshots.
+We provide the first theoretical analysis of the inference problem in the non-equilibrium case, in which our data are a series of independent samples from the temporal marginals.
 We demonstrate that recovery can be achieved through convex optimization.
 Some recent methods \cite{yeo2020, chen2020solving, tong2020trajectorynet} use the same type of generative model as we do, but they rather parameterize the potential $\Psi$ by a neural network and then learn the weights of the network thanks to the data.
 Although neural networks are powerful for learning representations of the dynamics, due to nonconvexities they are susceptible to local minima.
 Compared to these works, we write a convex learning problem (hence numerical optimization is guaranteed to reach a global optimizer) which we prove converges to the ground truth.

 Finally, we acknowledge that there are important variants and extensions of the trajectory inference problem that we have not treated.
 For example, it is possible to recover additional information, such as estimates of velocity in gene expression space~\cite{RNAvelocity}, cell lineage~\cite{Yachie}, or spatial location~\cite{slideseq}.
 Lineage tracing in particular has been demonstrated to be crucial for accurate trajectory inference~\cite{packer2019lineage}, especially in cases of complex convergent trajectories.
 While we have recently demonstrated that OT-based methodology can be extended to leverage lineage information~\cite{forrow2020}, we have not incorporated this into the theoretical framework we present here.